l30nard0/mif/demos/demo1/readme.txt

 Although Client from Figure 1 have single interface, availability of PvDs from routers R1 and R2 can simulate presence or absence of Wi-Fi signal.
 S1 and S2 represent services on Internet.
-For this test network from Figure 1 should be modified so that VMnet3 and VMnet4 are the same network (VMnet3).
+For this test network from Figure 1 should be modified so that VMnet3 and VMnet4 are connected, represent the same network (VMnet3).

                                            .....................
                                            :                   :